vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 The host execution feature is convenient and maybe necessary for some projects, but it breaks the sandboxing and basically lets the coding agent to run arbitrary code on our machine.
 We could evolve this to use virtual machines instead - the concept is the same, we mirror the agent's file-system into the virtual machine, set up the toolchain there and then run the commands the agent is asking for through its tool call.
 The split would remain the same - all the editing and exploration is done locally in the agent, it only calls out to run something that cannot be done in its sandboxed WASM environment.

-With either virtual machines, or live web socket connections, or a combination of both, this can be turned into a real hosted service no longer required to run locally.
+With either virtual machines, or live web socket connections, or a combination of both, this can be turned into a real hosted service that no longer needs to run locally.

 #### Seeing the agent's changes